orion-ui/orion-ui/docs/guide/monkey-patching.md

 To make the benefits of our Monkey Patching available to everyone we provide a **useMonkey** service (or composable) which infers parameter's type to provide available methods.
 :::

-:::: code-group
+::: code-tabs
-::: code-group-item With MonkeyPatching
+@tab With MonkeyPatching

 ```ts {5,8,12}
 import { createApp } from 'vue';
 import App from './App.vue';